-Every full-time and part-time employee shall be evaluated annually thereafter, on or about their anniversary date.
-Employees shall be notified twenty-four (24) hours in advance of a scheduled performance evaluation review session and shall have forty-eight (48) hours upon the conclusion of the session to review the performance evaluation report and provide any written response.
+Every full-time and part-time employee will be evaluated annually thereafter, on or about their anniversary date.
+Employees will be notified twenty-four (24) hours in advance of a scheduled performance evaluation review session and will have forty-eight (48) hours upon the conclusion of the session to review the performance evaluation report and provide any written response.